iQuarc/Geco/README.md

         /// </summary>
  ```

-A code generation class can be acconpanied by an Option POCO class to hold options which can be customized from `appsettings.json`
+A code generation class can be accompanied by an Option POCO class to hold options which can be customized from `appsettings.json`

 Example: